ShyngysM/MVS-Tester/README.md

 # TODO:
 1. Create manual mode for motor control
-2. Vacuum im Schlauch?
-Spuk Effekt
+2. Einstellmöglichkeit über -> conf.h
-3. Einstellmöglichkeit über -> conf.h
+3. uart_transmit_csv move to uart_transmit.c and modify!

 # Issues:
 - it has been observed, that sometimes motor doesn't stop on setted degree
-- seems to be not cleared buffer
+- uart_transmit seems not clearing buffer after usage